-There were also a couple of gassho-zukuri farmhouses brought here from Shirakawago – so that even if you cannot make it there, you’ll always have a chance to take a glimpse of these truly unique structures.
+There were also a couple of gassho-zukuri farmhouses brought here from Shirakawago.
+So even if you cannot make it all the way there, you’ll always have a chance to take a glimpse of these truly unique structures.

 Day Trip to Shirakawago